 ever seen.
 What a huge bear measuring 8 feet. |

-for a hunting magazine, Ronald got his story and a 7 1/2
+a hunting magazine, Ronald got his story and a 7 1/2 foot

 and another big game story for Alberta Wilderness Adventures.